An Operational Framework for Nonclassicality in Quantum Communication Networks

 The random access coding (RAC) task is a notable nonclassicality witness for prepare-and-measure networks \cite{ambainis2008quantum,Heinosaari2022}.
-In this simulation game the sender $A$ is given an $n$-bit input $\xv_1=(b_i = \{0,1\})_{i=1}^n$, and communicates to the receiver $B$ using a channel with signaling dimension $d=2$.
+In this task, sender $A$ is given an $n$-bit input $\xv_1=(b_i = \{0,1\})_{i=1}^n$, which is encoded into message and communicated to the receiver $B$ using a channel with signaling dimension $d=2$.
 Meanwhile, the receiver is given an input $x_2 \in \{0,\dots,n-1\}$, which conditions how the received message is decoded.
-The game's objective is for the receiver to output the value $y=b_{x_2}$, which is the $x_2^\text{th}$ bit of the sender's $n$-bit string $\xv_1$.
+The game's objective is for the receiver to output the value $y=b_{x_2}$ that corresponds to the $x_2^\text{th}$ bit of the sender's $n$-bit string $\xv_1$.

 As a linear nonclassicality witness, the RAC task is expressed as the simulation game

 where the maximal probability of winning the RAC game using one-way classical communication is \cite{ambainis2008quantum}